- $7 adults

 - Free for children age 5 and under and MNHS members.

 Minnesota is at the northeastern edge of a tallgrass prairie that once covered 400,000 square miles of North America.
 Today, less than one percent of that prairie remains.
-Of the 80 acres at Jeffers Petroglyphs, 33 are native prairie and 47 contain one of the first prairie recreations in Minnesota.
+Of the 160 acres at Jeffers Petroglyphs, 33 are native prairie and 47 contain one of the first prairie recreations in Minnesota.
+An additional 80 acres was restored from farmland to prairie in 2004.
 Like all prairies, this landscape is a mixture of flowers and grasses.
-More than 100 species of prairie plants are found here, some of which are very rare.
+More than 300 species of prairie plants are found here, some of which are very rare.
 A federally threatened species, prairie bush clover, thrives at Jeffers Petroglyphs.

 The prairies in this region developed during a warm and dry period 9,000 years ago, a few thousand years after the last glaciers receded from the area.
 Prairie grasses and flowers adapted to these conditions by forming extensive underground root systems.
 With this adaptation, the prairie was able to survive fires, which were sometimes started on purpose by people to draw buffalo to the renewed, richer, shorter, tender grass that follows a fire.
 During wet years, these fires kept water-hungry trees from taking over the grasslands.

 Although the diet of American Indians consisted of a variety of plants, fish, insects, reptiles and mammals, buffaloes provided the essential dietary and raw materials needed to survive.
 They supplied food, clothing, bedding, shelter, fuel, tools, weapons, household utensils, personal or ceremonial adornment, and symbols of worship.